-- submit the Application for Admission to the BA/MCS or BS/MCS Program form as early as possible but no later than May 15 for a program beginning the following fall semester and no later than November 1 for a program beginning the following spring semester;
+- submit the Declaration of Interest in Computer Science U2G Program form as early as possible but no later than May 15 for a program beginning the following fall semester and no later than November 1 for a program beginning the following spring semester;

 - TOEFL or IELTS scores are required for international students;

 - GRE scores may be submitted, but are not required.

 Coursework credits to be applied toward the M.C.S. must be earned after admission to the joint program.
 The specific classes to be cross-credited are reflected on the Course Credit Form, which is filed with the Graduate College by the Department.
 The Graduate College, in turn, notifies the Registrar’s Office, which places a designator on the student’s transcript.
 This designator indicates pre-baccalaureate graduate credit.